 - Bleeding management: Blood flow is a common effect after an extraction.
 Stop excessive spitting during this time.
 Placing a gauze over the extraction site can help to relieve the blood flow.

-- Pain management: Pain after an extraction is one of the unavoidable features.
+- Pain management: Wisdom teeth removal pain is one of the unavoidable features.
 Your dentist will prescribe necessary painkillers.
 Normal pain will be solved by painkillers.
 If you still have the pain you can contact Sabka Dentist Clinic regarding the pain problem.

 - Swelling and bruising: Swelling of your cheeks usually improves in two or three days.
 You can use an ice pack as directed by the dentist.